 Balanced Pacers blow past Grizzlies

-Seven Pacers players scored in double figures, Domantas Sabonis flirted with a triple-double, and visiting Indiana Pacers the Memphis Grizzlies 117-104 on Monday Scoring distribution keyed Indiana on an efficient offensive night.
-The Pacers shot 50 percent from the floor and 16 of 38 (42.1 percent) from behind the 3-point arc.
-Central to the outstanding night from long range reserves Justin Holiday and Aaron Holiday had 15 and 11 points, respectively.
+Seven Pacers players scored in double figures, Domantas Sabonis flirted with a triple-double, and visiting Indiana Pacers defeated the Memphis Grizzlies 117-104 on Monday Scoring distribution keyed Indiana on an efficient offensive night.
+The Pacers shot 50 percent from the floor, and 16 of 38 (42.1 percent) from behind the 3-point arc.
+Central to the outstanding night from long range, reserves Justin Holiday and Aaron Holiday had 15 and 11 points, respectively.
 They combined to make eight of Indiana's 3-pointers.

 Indiana's balanced scoring approach flowed through excellent ball movement, with 31 of the team's 44 made field goals coming off assists.
 Malcolm Brogdon, who scored a team-high 19 points, also led the squad with nine assists.
 Sabonis' eight assists put him two shy of a triple-double.
 He registered 18 points and 14 rebounds.